tone-row/art-of-the-gradient/README.md

 - figure out why increase arrow gets hover style
 - now you can't have 0 when editing the inputs..., that's no fun
 - add change color everywhere option
+- drag getting stuck and can't be turned off
+- camille had issue with switching to conic not working for one specific color
+- adding layer is broken